tjcreedy/metamate/README.md

 Length based parameters are used to calculate a set of lengths; an ASV with length outside this set will be designated a verified-non-authentic-ASV.
 A number of different arguments are available for flexible delimitation of this range.
 The user must specify sufficient information to compute the range, i.e.
 1. the minimum and maximum length of the range, OR
 2. the expected length of the centre of the range, AND one of
-a) the number of bases around this expectation,
+   1. the number of bases around this expectation,
-b) the percentage variation around this expectation,
+   2. the percentage variation around this expectation,
-c) the number of codons around this expectation
+   3. the number of codons around this expectation

 Additionally, `--onlyvarybycodon` may be specified, which further restricts the range to only values differing from the expected length by a multiple of three.
 If used in conjunction with a minimum and maximum length specification, `--onlyvarybycodon` requires that `-l/--expectedlength` is also specified.